-- (i) During survey operations (e.g., any day on which use of the acoustic source is planned to occur; whenever the acoustic source is in the water, whether activated or not), typically two, and minimally one, PSO(s) must be on duty and conducting visual observations at all times during daylight hours (i.e., from 30 minutes prior to sunrise through 30 minutes following sunset). - (ii) Visual monitoring must begin not less than 30 minutes prior to ramp-up, including for nighttime ramp-ups of the airgun array, and must continue until one hour after use of the acoustic source ceases or until 30 minutes past sunset. - (iii) PSOs must coordinate to ensure 360° visual coverage around the vessel from the most appropriate observation posts and must conduct visual observations using binoculars and the naked eye while free from distractions and in a consistent, systematic, and diligent manner. - (iv) PSOs may be on watch for a maximum of four consecutive hours followed by a break of at least one hour between watches and may conduct a maximum of 12 hours observation per 24 hour period. - (v) During good conditions (e.g., daylight hours; Beaufort sea state 3 or less), visual PSOs must conduct observations when the acoustic source is not operating for comparison of sighting rates and behavior with and without use of the acoustic source and between acquisition periods, to the maximum extent practicable. - (d) Exclusion Zone and buffer zone PSOs must establish and monitor a 100-m exclusion zone (EZ) and 200-m buffer zone.
-The zones must be based upon radial distance from any element of the airgun array (rather than being based on the center of the array or around the vessel itself).
-During use of the acoustic soruce, occurrence of marine mammals outside the EZ but within 200 m from any element of the airgun array must be communicated to the operator to prepare for potential further mitigation measures as described below.
-During use of the acoustic source, occurrence of marine mammals within the EZ, or on a course to enter the EZ, must trigger further mitigation measures as described below.
-PSOs must also monitor to the extent of the estimated Level B harassment zone for the active survey configuration (Table 2), or as far as possible if the extent of the Level B zone is not visible.
+- (i) During survey operations (e.g., any day on which use of the acoustic source is planned to occur; whenever the acoustic source is in the water, whether activated or not), PSO(s) must be on duty and conducting visual observations at all times during daylight hours (i.e., from 30 minutes prior to sunrise through 30 minutes following sunset). - (ii) Visual monitoring must begin not less than 30 minutes prior to ramp-up, including for nighttime ramp-ups of the airgun array, and must continue until one hour after use of the acoustic source ceases or until 30 minutes past sunset. - (iii) PSOs must coordinate to ensure 360° visual coverage around the vessel from the most appropriate observation posts and must conduct visual observations using binoculars and the naked eye while free from distractions and in a consistent, systematic, and diligent manner. - (iv) PSOs may be on watch for a maximum of four consecutive hours followed by a break of at least one hour between watches and may conduct a maximum of 12 hours observation per 24 hour period. - (v) During good conditions (e.g., daylight hours; Beaufort sea state 3 or less), visual PSOs must conduct observations when the acoustic source is not operating for comparison of sighting rates and behavior with and without use of the acoustic source and between acquisition periods, to the maximum extent practicable. - (d) Exclusion Zone (EZ) and buffer zone PSOs shall establish and monitor applicable exclusion and buffer zones.
+These zones shall be based upon the radial distance from the edges of the airgun array (rather than being based on the center of the array or around the vessel itself).
+During use of the acoustic source (i.e., anytime the acoustic source is active, including ramp-up), occurrence of marine mammals within the relevant buffer zone (but outside the exclusion zone) should be communicated to the operator to prepare for the potential shutdown of the acoustic source (when required). - (i) Two exclusion zones are defined, depending on the species and context.
+A standard exclusion zone encompassing the area at and below the sea surface out to a radius of 100 meters from the edges of the airgun array (0-100 m) is defined.
+For special circumstances, the exclusion zone encompasses an extended distance of 500 meters (0-500 m).
+These circumstances include observation of the following: